Find your perfect college degree

 BCF, situated in Graceville, Florida, used to be a college that only trained Baptist ministers at the graduate level.
 However, it has evolved gradually and started to offer 23 associate’s, bachelor’s, and master’s degrees in a variety of fields such as music, liberal arts, theology, business, education, or psychology.

 Center Valley, Pennsylvania

-The campus is very dedicated with is community-wide safety priority.
-This is why the school’s Office of the Student Affairs, the Environmental Health and Safety office, and the Emergency Management Health Department partner with the school’s security teams further to cultivate a welcoming and safe campus for its students.
+The campus is very dedicated to community-wide safety priorities.
+This is why the school’s Office of Student Affairs, the Environmental Health and Safety office, and the Emergency Management Health Department partner with the school’s security teams further to cultivate a welcoming and safe campus for its students.

 The Criminal Justice Training Center sits at Northwest Florida State College.
-Every year, they produce graduates with degrees in public safety, corrections, first response, fire safety, and a lot more.
+Every year, they produce graduates with degrees in public safety, corrections, first responders, fire safety, and much more.
 However, safety is not just for mere academics in this institution.
-For the past three years, they have an astounding zero crime rate, mainly because of their pre-emptive approach.
+For the past three years, they have had an astounding zero crime rate, mainly because of their pre-emptive approach.

-Colleges play crucial roles in the local community they’re serving.
+Colleges play crucial roles in the local community they serve.
 Just like any neighborhood, it’s important that the faculty, students, and staff clearly understand that they should all take part in preventing every possibility of crime and assault not only against themselves but for others as well.